Publications

 2024

-We investigate the task of deterministically condensing randomness from Online Non-Oblivious Symbol Fixing (oNOSF) sources, a natural model for which extraction is impossible [AORSV, EUROCRYPT’20].
-A (g,ℓ)-oNOSF source is a sequence of ℓ blocks where at least g of the blocks are good (independent and have some min-entropy) and the remaining bad blocks are controlled by an online adversary where each bad block can be arbitrarily correlated with any block that appears before it.
-The existence of condensers was studied in [CGR, FOCS’24].
-They proved condensing impossibility results for various values of g,ℓ and showed the existence of condensers matching the impossibility results in the case when n is extremely large compared to ℓ.
-In this work, we make significant progress on proving the existence of condensers with strong parameters in almost all parameter regimes, even when n is a large enough constant and ℓ is growing.
+We investigate the tasks of deterministically condensing and extracting randomness from Online Non-Oblivious Symbol Fixing (oNOSF) sources, a natural model of defective random sources for which it is known that extraction is impossible in many parameter regimes [AORSV, EUROCRYPT’20].
+A (g,\ell)-oNOSF source is a sequence of \ell blocks \mathbfX = (\mathbfX_1, …, \mathbfX_\ell)∼({0, 1}^n)^\ell, where at least g of the blocks are \emphgood (are independent and have some min-entropy), and the remaining \emphbad blocks are controlled by an \emphonline adversary where each bad block can be arbitrarily correlated with any block that appears before it.
+The existence of condensers (in regimes where extraction is impossible) was recently studied in [CGR, FOCS’24].
+They proved condensing impossibility results for various values of g and \ell, and they showed the existence of condensers matching the impossibility results in the special case when n is extremely large compared to \ell (i.e., the setting of few blocks of large length). this work, we make significant progress on proving the existence of condensers with strong parameters in almost all parameter regimes, even when n is a large enough constant and \ell is growing.
 This almost resolves the question of the existence of condensers for oNOSF sources, except when n is a small constant.
-We construct the first explicit condensers for oNOSF sources, achieve parameters that match the existential results of [CGR, FOCS’24], and obtain an improved construction for transforming low-entropy oNOSF sources into uniform ones.
-We find applications of our results to collective coin flipping and sampling, well-studied problems in fault-tolerant distributed computing.
-We use our condensers to provide simple protocols for these problems.
-To understand the case of small n, we focus on n=1 which corresponds to online non-oblivious bit-fixing (oNOBF) sources.
-We initiate a study of a new, natural notion of influence of Boolean functions which we call online influence.
-We establish tight bounds on the total online influence of Boolean functions, implying extraction lower bounds.
+As our next result, we construct the first explicit condensers for oNOSF sources and achieve parameters that match the existential results of [CGR, FOCS’24].
+We also obtain a much improved construction for transforming low-entropy oNOSF sources (where the good blocks only have min-entropy, as opposed to being uniform) into uniform oNOSF sources.
+We find interesting connections and applications of our results on condensers to collective coin flipping and collective sampling, problems that are well-studied in fault-tolerant distributed computing.
+We use our condensers to provide very simple protocols for these problems.
+Next, we turn to understanding the possibility of extraction from oNOSF sources.
+For proving lower bounds, we introduce and initiate a systematic study of a new, natural notion of the influence of functions, which we call \emphonline influence, and believe is of independent interest.
+Using tools from Fourier analysis, we establish tight bounds on the total online influence of functions, which imply extraction lower bounds.
+Lastly, we give explicit extractor constructions for oNOSF sources, using novel connections to leader election protocols, and further constructing the required leader election protocols.
+These extractor constructions achieve parameters that go beyond standard resilient functions [AL, Combinatorica’93].

 We present the first explicit construction of two-sided lossless expanders in the unbalanced setting (bipartite graphs that have many more nodes on the left than on the right).
 Prior to our work, all known explicit constructions in the unbalanced setting achieved only one-sided lossless expansion.
 Specifically, we show that the one-sided lossless expanders constructed by Kalev and Ta-Shma (RANDOM’22)–that are based on multiplicity codes introduced by Kopparty, Saraf, and Yekhanin (STOC’11)–are, in fact, two-sided lossless expanders.
 Using our unbalanced bipartite expander, we easily obtain lossless (non-bipartite) expander graphs on N vertices with polynomial degree and a free group action.
 As far as we know, this is the first explicit construction of lossless (non-bipartite) expanders with N vertices and degree ≪N.